l3af-project/l3afd/docs/CONTRIBUTING.md

 We will aim to triage issues in [weekly TSC meetings](https://wiki.lfnetworking.org/display/L3AF/Community+Meetings).
 In case we are unable to repro the issue, we will request more information from you.
 There will be a waiting period of 2 weeks for the requested information and if there is no response, the issue will be closed.
 If this happens, please reopen the issue if you do get a repro and provide the requested information.

 If you found a security issue, please do not open a GitHub Issue, and instead [email](security@lists.l3af.io) it in detail.

-### New Features or product enhancements
+### New features or product enhancements

 You can request or implement a new feature by [submitting a GitHub Issue](https://github.com/l3af-project/l3afd/issues/new). and communicate your proposal so that the L3AF community can review and provide feedback.
 Getting